Behzadsharafi/Portfolio/README.md

 ## Purpose

-- Showcase my web development skills.
+- Showcasing my web development skills.
-- Provide a link to the other projects I have recently finished.
+- Providing a link to the other projects I have recently finished.

 ## Build Steps